How to Start an LLC in Arizona? | Step-by-Step Guide

 To make sure your limited liability company is in compliance with state laws, you need to be registered and have a business license.

 The process for obtaining one varies from city to city, so it's best that you check with local authorities before going through the steps of registering an LLC.

 If you're providing professional services through your LLC, a business license is a must.

 It shows that you are operating legally and allows for the proper regulation of your limited liability company.

-One of such licenses is the transaction privilege tax license, which allows you to transact business in a given city.
+One such license is the transaction privilege tax license, which allows you to transact business in a given city.

 The requirements for obtaining this type of license might vary from city to city.
 You should check with the relevant Arizona commerce authority to find out what they are before going through the steps of applying for one.

-Other business licenses that you might need include city, county, or state business licenses.
+Other licenses that you might need to include city, county, or state business licenses.

 The specific requirements for these types of licenses also vary based on factors like the size of your LLC company and where it is located, among other things.

 To check other requirements for business licenses in Arizona, contact the Arizona Department of Commerce and inquire about their license verification service, making it easy for you to check if your business is in compliance.